-B. Click "Yes" to process the installation if you accept the license agreement.
+C. Click "Yes" to process the installation if you accept the license agreement.

-C. In Windows XP, there is a "Windows Zero Configuration Tool" for you to setup wireless cards.
+D. In Windows XP, there is a "Windows Zero Configuration Tool" for you to setup wireless cards.
 You can choose to configure the card through the Zero Configuration Tool or the Configuration Tool for the card.
 It is recommended to choose the Configure Tool for the card.
 Click "Next" to continue.

-D. If you need the card to operate with better performance, please choose the "Optimize for performance" to enable the Tx Burst mode.
+E. If you need the card to operate with better performance, please choose the "Optimize for performance" to enable the Tx Burst mode.
 Or you can choose "Optimize for Wi-Fi mode" to let the card run in standard wireless network.

-E. The system starts to install the software of the card.
-Follow the instruction of the program to plug in the PC card into the Cardbus slot of your laptop computer.
+F. The system starts to install the software of the card.

-F. The system will automatically detect the card.
+G. The system will automatically detect the card.
 When finish, please click "Finish" to complete the installation.